Foreword

 Street lighting is an important highway asset, contributing to public amenity, safety and the night-time economy.
 With a Gross Replacement Cost of £34 million, the lighting asset consists of approximately:

 The overall condition of the street lighting asset is monitored in accordance with ‘Institute of Lighting Professionals Technical Report 22’.
-Plymouth City Council operates a 3 yearly general maintenance and visual inspection and 6 yearly general maintenance cycle, with all columns in the city being visually inspected for structural and electrical condition at each visit.
+Plymouth City Council operates a 3 yearly general maintenance and visual inspection and 6 yearly general maintenance cycle, with all columns in the city being visually inspected for structural and electrical condition.
 This maintenance cycle has an overall aim of minimising non-routine visits and improves the efficient operation of the asset.

-Desired Outcome: There has been a major investment by the council to carry out a 3 year replacement programme, this is to both replace the columns affected and re-engineer the lighting arrangement where possible, to reduce street clutter and make available efficiencies.
+Desired Outcome: There has been a major investment by the council to carry out a 3 year replacement programme, this is to both replace the columns affected by wear and age as well as to re-engineer the lighting arrangement where possible, to reduce street clutter and make available efficiencies.

 Traffic Signals